Maidul-057/BattleGameNotifier/README.md

 Open web/index.html in any browser
 OR
-Visit the GitHub Pages link above
+Visit the GitHub Pages link